Instructional Design Posts

 Jan.
 25, 2026

-People First, Tools Second with James Gilchrist
+People First, Tools Second With James Gilchrist

 Compassionate, human-centered learning design sounds soft until you see what it does to performance.
 When projects stall, it is rarely because the storyboard was weak or the platform missed a feature; it is because the learning was dropped into an e…